 REsearch In Environmental Geosciences

 Mine waste (e.g., tailings) generation is escalating as the demand for resources increases and high-grade ore deposits become scarce.
 Consequently, the mining industry must develop more secure and cost-effective tailings management practices while improving environmental performance such as reducing GHG emissions.
-Alkaline, ultramafic and mafic (Mg-rich) mine wastes react spontaneously with atmospheric CO2 to precipitate carbonate minerals, thereby securely storing CO2.
+Alkaline, ultramafic and mafic (Mg-rich) mine wastes react spontaneously with atmospheric CO2 to precipitate carbonate minerals, thereby securely storing CO2 (e.g., Power et al., 2014).
+Furthermore, mining environments are ideal localities to study enhanced weathering as a means of carbon dioxide removal from the atmosphere.

 Natural analogues for carbon sequestration

 Reaction pathways of carbonate formation have recently gained greater attention because of their relevance to permanent storage of CO2 in ex situ carbon mineralization processes and deep geologic storage.
-The Atlin playas host an array of carbonate minerals, most notably magnesite (MgCO3), which is an ideal sink for CO2 because it is the most stable form of Mg-carbonate.
-Current research is examining mechanisms and rates of magnesite formation.
+The Atlin playas host an array of carbonate minerals, most notably magnesite (MgCO3), which is an ideal sink for CO2 because it is the most stable form of Mg-carbonate (Power et al., 2017).
+We are exploring mechanisms that lead to the formation of magnesite within the Atlin playas.

 Geobiological approaches to carbon management